Almotasem100/Localization-App/README.md

 ### Machine_learning

-We basicly divided the labarotary grounds into different sections (ie. clasifiers) and labeled them each with its own number.
+We basically divided the labarotary grounds into different sections (ie. clasifiers) and labeled them each with its own number.

 ![img](Images/MGrid_Map.png)